DivadNojnarg/blogdown_sources/content/blog/bs4Dash.md

 **shinydashboard** is currently built on top of [AdminLT2](https://adminlte.io/themes/AdminLTE/index2.html) and uses bootstrap 3.
-Yet, bootstrap 4 is already released and nothing was available for shiny, regarding dashboards. bs4Dash is built on top of [AdminLTE3](https://github.com/almasaeed2010/AdminLTE/tree/v3-dev) and bring also extra components from boostrap 4.
+Yet, bootstrap 4 is already released and nothing was available for shiny, regarding dashboards. bs4Dash is built on top of [AdminLTE3](https://github.com/almasaeed2010/AdminLTE/tree/v3-dev) and bring also extra components from bootstrap 4.
 The syntax is very close to that of shinydashboard so that users are not lost.
 Find out more on [github](https://github.com/DivadNojnarg/bs4Dash).